-Chris did his first professional season in 1998 in the AMA Pro 250cc Grand Prix class, and finished third in the championship the following year with two podium finishes on the Kids: Donít Smoke!
+Chris did his first professional season in 1998 in the AMA Pro 250cc Grand Prix class, and finished third in the championship the following year with two podium finishes on his Kids: Donít Smoke!
 Yamaha TZ250.
 Another podium and strong finishes in 2000 resulted in fifth overall in 250cc Grand Prix Championship with the World Sports Yamaha team.
 In his spare time, Chris rode with Vesrah Suzuki to the Willow Springs 24-Hour victory and the WERA National Endurance Championship on a GSX-R1000, becoming the first second-generation National Endurance Champion.

 In 2001, Chris left the two-strokes completely behind and concentrated on the AMA Pro 750cc Superstock Championship with Team Roadracingworld.com Suzuki, winning at Laguna Seca and earning two other podium finishes.

-A shoulder injury suffered in a crash during magazine testing during the off-season healed initially, but complications and more injuries plagued Chrisí racing performance for the next several seasons.
+Chris continued to run his Chris Ulrich Racing program in 2007, again joined by teammate Robertino Pietri.
+Chris ended the 2007 season ranked sixth in the AMA Superstock championship standings, earning a pole position at Road America and finishing in the Top 10 in all but two races that season.
+He also co-rode to the WERA Endurance Championship again with Vesrah Suzuki.
 In 2008 Chris and Robertino again teamed up on Chris Ulrich Racing machines run under the Roadracingworld.com Suzuki banner, and Chris opened the 2008 season with a fourth-place finish at Daytona followed by a return to the AMA Superstock Podium with a third at Barber Motorsports Park.
-However, Chris' return to form was interrupted when he shattered his left hand mid-way through the season at Road America.
-Chris finished sixth in the 2008 AMA Superstock Championship.
+However, Chris shattered his left hand mid-way through the season at Road America, but still finished sixth in the 2008 AMA Superstock Championship.
 Chris was also part of Vesrah Suzukiís 2008 WERA National Endurance Championship winning team for a fourth time.

 Joined by Santiago Villa and Russ Wikle on the Chris Ulrich Racing squad in 2009, Chris finished 12th in AMA Superbike while developing the team's Suzuki GSX-R1000K9.

 After strong late-season and off-season performances, Chris signed to ride the #18 M4 Suzuki GSX-R1000 Superbike for the 2010 season while Villa continued to carry the flag for Chris Ulrich Racing.
 Chris finished eighth in the final AMA Pro Superbike point standings despite missing two races due to injury.
 For 2011, Chris returned on the #18 M4 Suzuki GSX-R1000 Superbike, hoping to continue improving his race and points finishes.
-But the season went all wrong when Chris was caught up in a massive, end-over-end crash during the second event weekend of the season, suffering a broken back, internal injuries and a concussion when his flying racebike came down and hit him.
+But the season went all wrong when Chris was caught up in a massive crash during the second event weekend of the season, suffering a broken back, internal injuries and a concussion when his flying racebike came down and hit him.
 Chris spent time healing on the couch before trying to return to competition--in retrospect--too soon; he struggled to regain race fitness and failed to finish a single additional race.

 With a new multi-year title sponsorship deal from GEICO Motorcycle and continued technical and logistical support from Team Hammer, Chris Ulrich Racing fielded Martin Cardenas on a GSX-R600 in the 2012 AMA Pro Daytona SportBike Championship, under the GEICO Suzuki banner.
 Chris himself again competed in AMA Pro Superbike, riding an M4 Suzuki GSX-R1000 and continuing to recover from his 2011 injuries, finally returning to form late in the season with a string of top-10 finishes.
 Cardenas won eight races and earned the AMA Pro Daytona SportBike title for the second time, while Ulrich posted a best finish of sixth en route to 10th in final AMA Pro Superbike points.

 Personal Status: Married to Jamie with two children, Van and Ava.